wein.plus

 Quality of the second wine

 The quality of second wines can vary considerably.
-For some houses, it reaches top class.
-For example, the second wine "Les Forts de Latour" from Château Latour comes very close to the quality and price of a "Deuxième Cru Classé" château (top centre).
-With other producers, however, these wines are of very basic quality.
-As a rule, the second wines have less aromas, alcohol content and tannins than the main wines.
-They are usually fruitier, softer in structure and also ripe for consumption much earlier, i.e. less durable.
-However, the signature of a house is very often fully evident in the second wine, and one can also expect the best qualities from the top châteaux.
+Some houses achieve top class.
+For example, the second wine "Les Forts de Latour" from Château Latour comes very close to the quality and also the price of a "Deuxième Cru Classé" château (top centre of picture).
+For other producers, however, these wines are of very basic quality.
+As a rule, the second wines have less flavour, alcohol content and tannins than the main wines.
+They are usually fruitier, softer in structure and also mature much earlier, i.e. have a shorter shelf life.
+However, a winery's signature style is very often also shown to full advantage in the second wine and you can also expect the best quality from the top Châteaux.

 Third wine